How do you calculate my monthly direct debit?

 This can be inaccurate if: you’ve recently moved home, you don’t give regular readings, or your energy use fluctuates.

 Once we have an idea of how much energy you use – we can then work out the cost monthly by dividing this figure by 12 (for 12 months of the year).

-How much your energy costs depend on your tariff’s unit rate and daily standing charge.
+Your energy costs each month depend on your tariff’s unit rate and daily standing charge.
 A unit rate is a price per unit of energy (pence per kilowatt hour) and if you’re on a fixed tariff, this won’t change during your contract.
 A standing charge is a price per day (pence per day) which will also be fixed during a fixed tariff.

 Once we have your estimated usage and the tariff price you have chosen -we can work out your monthly Direct Debit payments.